ragog/jsonmap/README.md

-# restore
+# RESTore

-restore is a simple REST API which allows you to write and read JSON items of your choice.
+RESTore is a simple REST API which allows you to write and read JSON items of your choice.

 ## How to use it